Candidates

 How Vision-Language Models Work

-The operation of Vision-Language Models revolves around the multimodal fusion of visual and textual data, including visual and textual modalities.
+If you're exploring how VLMs work, the core idea is multimodal fusion of visual and textual data, including visual and textual modalities.
 Key aspects include:

 One key technique used in VLMs is Image-Text Matching (ITM), which distinguishes between matched and mismatched image-caption pairs, reinforcing the correspondence between the two modalities.
 This is similar to the Next Sentence Prediction (NSP) task in language models, where the model determines if an image and text match.
 By aligning detected objects, spatial layout, text embeddings, and image text retrieval, VLMs learn to map data from both modalities, enabling them to perform a variety of tasks.